These 25 no added sugar snack ideas are great for anyone looking to cut back on added sugar. Plus, get the facts on natural versus added sugar.

 Sugar has a terrible reputation, but it’s not all bad.
 As a matter of fact, sugar in the form of carbohydrates is the natural fuel source for exercise.
 But here’s the thing–not all sugar is created equal.

 Added versus natural sugar

 Added sugar is probably what comes to mind when you hear the word “sugar.”
-It’s found in products like soda, energy drinks, and candy, and it hides in some pasta sauces, salad dressings and breads.
+It’s added to foods for taste, and it’s found in products like soda, energy drinks, and candy, and it hides in some pasta sauces, salad dressings and breads.

 The 2015 Dietary Guidelines for Americans recommends limiting added sugars to no more than 10% of your daily calories, or about 12 teaspoons (48 grams) on a 2,000-calorie diet.
 In other words, some added sugar is perfectly okay, and trying to cut it out entirely is extremely difficult and can cause some major eating anxiety.

 On the other hand, eating too much added sugar can cause cavities, an increased risk of heart disease and obesity, which can lead to additional health problems like Type 2 Diabetes and high blood pressure.

 Natural sugars, on the other hand, are inherently found in certain foods.
 Any food that contains carbohydrates, such as fruit, dairy products, vegetables, beas, legumes and whole grains, has natural sugar.

 While a bottle of soda and a banana both have sugar in them, the natural sugar in the banana is paired with other nutrients and provides more of a nutritional bang for your buck.